rohit267/AF-Customisation/instructions/JAF-IDU-LuCI-Install-Guide.md

 ## Bonus

 * Use `btop` for a modern CLI-based resource monitor.
-You can compile it yourself or use the precompiled version by @pokewizardSAM.
+You can compile it yourself or use the precompiled version by @BlueNecko.

   Link: [https://drive.google.com/drive/folders/1Om93J8oUOOn1MDMKNvqpbZeXX\_Mmn0FK?usp=sharing](https://drive.google.com/drive/folders/1Om93J8oUOOn1MDMKNvqpbZeXX_Mmn0FK?usp=sharing)